AnalyticsEnthusiast/AWSRedshiftDataWarehouse/.ipynb_checkpoints/README-checkpoint.md

 <br>

 <p>These are Iac scripts written in python using the boto3 AWS client.
-The create script connects to AWS using the admin user, spins up the cluster and createes a role for Redshift to read from S3.
+The create script connects to AWS using the admin user, spins up the cluster and creates a role for Redshift to read from S3.
 Network routing is also set up so that users can connect to Redshift.</p>

 <p>The delete script removes the user and warehouse so that resources are not left running.</p>